 NS Square is an exciting new development set to become a national landmark by 2027.
 Located at Marina Bay, it will replace the existing Float @ Marina Bay for future events such as sporting events and National Day parades.
 The new venue will features a 30,000 seating capacity and a public waterfront promenade.
 Plus, it will be a place for reflection and community bonding.

-The world’s first cinematic immersive experience opens in Singapore and Malaysia in late 2025.
+The world’s first cinematic immersive experience was meant to open in Singapore and Malaysia in late 2025.
 Haven XR Holdings and Sim Leisure Group have teamed up to offer a sensorial cinema experience where audiences are plunged into movies.
 The attraction uses location-based virtual reality to allow partakers to make choices which will determine the storyline.
 The first experience on offer is The Keeper— a horror flick where your fear and skills will be tested.
-Definitely, one of the best new attractions in Singapore.
+Definitely, one of the best new attractions in Singapore if it opens in 2026.

 Singapore’s first intergenerational whale-themed playground opened near the Front Lawn of National Museum of Singapore.
 The free playground offers climbing nets, swings, balance beams, and more family-friendly features where children, parents, grandparents, and caregivers can bond.
 Here’s what to expect.